-The size of your image file is important for two reasons: first, because large files can slow down your website’s loading speed, which can hurt your SEO; and second, because search engines consider file size when determining the relevancy of an image to a user’s query.
+The dimensions of your image file hold importance for two main reasons.
+First, larger files can slow down your website’s loading speed, which can have adverse effects on your SEO.
+Second, search engines consider file size when assessing an image’s relevance to a user’s query.

-There are two main types of image files: JPEG (Joint Photographic Experts Group) and PNG (Portable Network Graphics).
-JPEGs are best suited for photographs or images with lots of colors, while PNGs are better for images with fewer colors, like line drawings or logos.
+There are two primary image file formats: JPEG (Joint Photographic Experts Group) and PNG (Portable Network Graphics).
+JPEGs are well-suited for photographs or images with a wide range of colors, while PNGs are a better choice for images with minimal color variation, such as line drawings or logos.

 When it comes to file size, smaller is always better.
-You can reduce the file size of your images without compromising quality by using an online compression tool like TinyPNG.
+You can reduce the size of your images without compromising quality by using an online compression tool such as TinyPNG.

 The Good, the Bad and the Ugly